httk/legacy-screenshare-helper/README.md

 rm ~/.config/systemd/user/legacy-screenshare-helper.service
 systemctl --user daemon-reload
 ```
-If you installed it into your desktop, this is how you remove it:
+If you installed it into your desktop environment, this is how you remove it:
 ```
 rm ~/.local/share/applications/legacy-screenshare-helper.desktop
 rm ~/.local/share/icons/hicolor/256x256/apps/legacy-screenshare-helper.png